Install the sync app per machine

-The sync client is an extension of the service and a very thin client so auto-updating to the latest version is critical to maintaining a high-quality sync experience.
+The sync app is an extension of the service and a thin client.
+So auto-updating to the latest version is critical to maintaining a high-quality sync experience.
 As a result, we recommend that you keep your users in the default Production ring and rely on auto-update to take care of updating to the latest version.

 If your organization requires you to deploy updates manually through Configuration Manager, we recommend that you select the Deferred ring, and deploy the upcoming builds before auto-update takes effect as described here.